Courtesan: As primary employment

-Often, courtesans serving in this capacity began their career as a prostitute, although many came to the profession by other means.
+Often, courtesans serving in this capacity began their career as prostitutes, although many came to the profession by other means.
 It was not uncommon for a courtesan to enter into an arranged long-term liaison by contract with a wealthy benefactor.
 These contracts were written up by and witnessed by lawyers and were binding.
 Most included some provision for the financial welfare of the courtesan beyond the end of the relationship in the form of an annuity.
 Many such women became so powerful socially and financially that they could be particular about the men they associated with; in other words, they chose their paramour as would any other mistress, not the other way around.
 Wealthy benefactors would go to great lengths to court a courtesan as a prize, the ultimate goal being a long-term contract as a mistress.

 Occasionally courtesans were passed from one benefactor to another, thereby resulting in them being viewed in society circles as lower than both their benefactor and those of wealth and power with whom they would socialise.
 Often, in instances of this sort, if the courtesan had satisfactorily served a benefactor, that benefactor would, when ending the affair, pass her on to another benefactor of wealth as a favour to the courtesan, or set her up in an arranged marriage to a semi-wealthy benefactor.
 If the courtesan had angered or dissatisfied a benefactor, then she would often find herself cast out of wealthy circles, returning more often than not to street prostitution.